carpentries-incubator/hermes_stat_inf_data_vis/episodes/04_python_data_vis_for_inference_and_storytelling.md

 :::::::::::::::::::::::::::::::::::::::::::::::::::

-Let's take a closer look at the correlations we've observed between the `happyScore` and the other features by drawing different graphs.
+Let's now take a closer look at the correlations we've observed between the `happyScore` and the other features by drawing different graphs.

 ## 4.3.
 Drawing Scatter Plots